Eks

 create_nodegroup(name, node_role, nodegroup_name, subnets, params::Dict{String,<:Any})

 Creates a managed node group for an Amazon EKS cluster.
 You can only create a node group for your cluster that is equal to the current Kubernetes version for the cluster.
 All node groups are created with the latest AMI release version for the respective minor Kubernetes version of the cluster, unless you deploy a custom AMI using a launch template.
-For more information about using launch templates, see Launch template support.
+For more information about using launch templates, see Customizing managed nodes with launch templates.
 An Amazon EKS managed node group is an Amazon EC2 Auto Scaling group and associated Amazon EC2 instances that are managed by Amazon Web Services for an Amazon EKS cluster.
 For more information, see Managed node groups in the Amazon EKS User Guide.
-Windows AMI types are only supported for commercial Regions that support Windows Amazon EKS.
+Windows AMI types are only supported for commercial Amazon Web Services Regions that support Windows on Amazon EKS.

 Arguments

 • node_role: The Amazon Resource Name (ARN) of the IAM role to associate with your node group.
 The Amazon EKS worker node kubelet daemon makes calls to Amazon Web Services APIs on your behalf.
 Nodes receive permissions for these API calls through an IAM instance profile and associated policies.
 Before you can launch nodes and register them into a cluster, you must create an IAM role for those nodes to use when they are launched.
 For more information, see Amazon EKS node IAM role in the Amazon EKS User Guide .
 If you specify launchTemplate, then don't specify IamInstanceProfile in your launch template, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 • nodegroup_name: The unique name to give your node group.

 • subnets: The subnets to use for the Auto Scaling group that is created for your node group.
 If you specify launchTemplate, then don't specify SubnetId in your launch template, or the node group deployment will fail.
-For more information about using launch templates with Amazon EKS, see Launch template support in the Amazon EKS User Guide.
+For more information about using launch templates with Amazon EKS, see Customizing managed nodes with launch templates in the Amazon EKS User Guide.

 Optional Parameters